zhuowei/commercialization-public/customize/enterprise/shell-launcher.md

 ## <a href="" id="custom-shell"></a>Set your custom shell

+> [!WARNING]
+> Shell Launcher doesn't support a custom shell with an application that launches a different process and exits.
+For example, you cannot specify **write.exe** in Shell Launcher.
+Shell Launcher launches a custom shell and monitors the process to identify when the custom shell exits. **Write.exe** creates a 32-bit wordpad.exe process and exits.
+Because Shell Launcher is not aware of the newly created wordpad.exe process, Shell Launcher will take action based on the exit code of **Write.exe**, such as restarting the custom shell.

 Modify the following PowerShell script as appropriate and run the script on the device.